eslint/rfcs/designs/2019-additional-lint-targets/README.md

 This proposal enhances `overrides` property of the config file.

 - If a config file in a directory has `overrides` property, ESLint checks the files which are matched by any of override entries (i.e., `files`/`excludedFiles` criteria) additionally in the directory.
-    - If any of `files` value of an override entry ended with `*`, this feature doesn't use the entry in order to avoid checking too many kinds of files.
+    - If any of `files` value of an override entry ended with `*`, this enhancement doesn't use the entry in order to avoid checking too many kinds of files.
 - This enhancement affects only the case where a directory path is provided on the CLI.
 If people provide glob patterns on the CLI, ESLint behaves the same as currently.
+- The `--ext` option precedences this enhancement.
+If the `--ext` option was given, this enhancement is disabled.
+So people can use the current behavior by `--ext .js`.
-    - The ignoring configuration (`.eslintignore`) is prior to this enhancement.
+- The ignoring configuration (`.eslintignore`) precedences this enhancement.
 If `.eslintignore` contains the additional target files, ESLint just ignores those as same as currently.

 The `overrides` property means that people intend to check those files.
 So this behavior is intuitive.